 A personal line of credit is similar to a credit card.
 Instead of receiving a large amount of upfront cash, you will have a line of revolving credit that you can use when you need it and you only required to pay interest on the amount you borrow.

 Best For: While we don't recommend cash advances due to the high interest rates, these can be used in an emergency.

 Credit card cash advances allow you to receive a short-term cash loan from a bank or ATM.
 However, the interest rates and fees associated with cash advances are high -- around a $5 to $10 fee or 5% of the borrowed amount.

-Best For: We don't recommend pawnshop loans due to the high interest rates, but these loans can be used in a pinch.
+Best For: While we generally don't recommend pawnshop loans due to the high interest rates, these loans can be used in a pinch.